 The Spirit of Queensland train between Cairns and Brisbane is another option.
 The service runs five times per week and passes through Townsville.
 The journey takes around six hours from Cairns and 18 hours from Brisbane, so if you’re on a tight schedule, flying might be a better option.
 There’s also the Greyhound and Premier coaches which stop in Townsville on the northbound and southbound East Coast routes.

 From Airlie Beach

 You can get to Airlie Beach by flying to Whitsunday Coast Airport (PPP) in Prosperine from Sydney, Brisbane, Melbourne, Cairns and several other destinations in Australia.
-The airport is 20km from Airlie Beach and it takes around 30 mins to drive to the town centre.
+The airport is 12 miles from Airlie Beach and it takes around 30 mins to drive to the town center.
 You can also fly into the Great Barrier Reef Airport on Hamilton Island where you can then take a ferry or high-speed catamaran to Airlie Beach.

 There’s no public transport direct to Airlie Beach, but you can travel by bus with Greyhound or Premier from Cairns or Brisbane.
 You can also take the Spirit of Queensland train from Cairns or Brisbane via Prosperine, and then transfer to Airlie on the RailBus Coach, taxi or rideshare.